rllr-brc20/.github/profile/README.md

 - **Unleashing the Power of Leverage:** RLLR enables opportunities to amplify returns with in-demand features like leveraged yield farming, lending, and liquidity mining.
 These features incentivize cooperative play and boost returns while responsibly managing risk.

-## Use Case: Explosive Growth with RLLR
+## Use Case: Collaborative Finance with bitmap and SatBoys

 RLLR’s innovative concept extends its reach into the metaverse ecosystem, introducing a unique use case that benefits both digital land holders and virtual asset collectors through cooperative efforts.